How Long Does Alcohol Stay in Your System? Saliva, Blood, Urine & More

-When drinking alcohol, it will enter your digestive system and be absorbed into the blood mostly through the lining of the stomach and the first part of the small intestine (the duodenum).
+When drinking alcohol, it will enter your digestive system and be absorbed into the blood, mostly through the lining of the stomach and the first part of the small intestine (the duodenum).
 There are several different factors that can affect a person’s absorption of alcohol, including their age, weight, gender, etc. The rate of alcohol absorption depends on how much alcohol you drink and how fast you drink it.
-Eating will slow down alcohol absorption, as it will slow the absorption in the stomach.
+Eating will slow down alcohol absorption in the stomach.

 How the Body Processes Alcohol